• Skip to primary navigation

 And it is a LOT cheaper.
 Yippee!

-I've meant to post my Mild Homemade Curry Powder recipe for awhile now, but at the request of a reader (she said she was desperate for the recipe - a "curry emergency", so to speak :-)), I decided to interrupt our fall pumpkin recipe baking extravaganza with a special broadcast of my Sweet Curry Powder Recipe.
+I’ve meant to post my Mild Homemade Curry Powder recipe for awhile now, but at the request of a reader (she said she was desperate for the recipe – a “curry emergency”, so to speak :-)), I decided to interrupt our fall pumpkin recipe baking extravaganza to share this Sweet Curry Powder Recipe.

-This homemade curry powder is perfect for use in my Pakistani Kima (my most requested recipe) and you can even use it in this Chicken Thigh Curry.
-See what can happen when you contact me with a request?
+This homemade curry powder is perfect for use in my Pakistani Kima (my most requested recipe), this Butternut Squash Pear Soup, in this Chicken Thigh Curry.

 A lot of curries are just plain too spicy for children, but this curry powder recipe is not.